Criminal Justice Administration

 Criminal Justice Admin Salary and Career Outlook

-According to the U.S. Bureau of Labor Statistics (BLS), legal occupations are projected to grow by an average of 9.1 percent from the year 2016 to the year 2026.
-In a detailed BLS report, that number is higher at 11.2 percent for legal support workers and lower for law enforcement officers at 1.2 percent.
+According to the U.S. Bureau of Labor Statistics (BLS), legal occupations are projected to grow by an average of 5.9% through 2032.
+In a detailed BLS report, that number is higher at 16% for legal support workers, with law enforcement officer positions remaining steady.
 Because criminal justice administration workers are hired across all criminal justice agencies, the projected growth rate for your future career depends on your exact occupation and the department you work in.
 However, criminal justice administration graduates can expect a growing job market regardless of the agency they decide to join since statistics show a steady increase in jobs for all criminal justice occupations.

 The advantage to going into the criminal justice administration field is the ability to choose from many different individual industries, such as law enforcement, victim advocacy, emergency management and even academics.
 Since educated and experienced leaders are in high demand in all agencies that require managerial and administrative support, a background in criminal justice administration can be your ideal starting point for a rewarding career in the growing criminal justice industry.